 All students are required to have proof of measles immunizations on file with Health Services prior to registration.
-Graduate students register through MyASU according to their enrollment appointment.
+Graduate students register with Health Services through MyASU according to their enrollment appointment.
 Details regarding registration and tuition are provided in the Registration and Tuition Payment Guide.